+- Hinged contour (shown)

+- Knife

-- Hinged contour - Roller gate
+- Roller gate

+- Flush hinged

+- Drop-bottom

 The Ins and Outs

 Upstream and downstream flows are major factors in determining the types and configurations of mixers that are most appropriate for a company.
 Production lines have clear throughput goals, based on demand, and the mixers need to stand up to the demand.
 Careful assessment of the impact of the upstream and downstream flows leads to optimal choices in mixer configuration and quantity.